-Have you ever had shrimp cocktail in a restaurant and wondered why it's so much better than those grocery store bought rings or what you made at home?
+Have you ever had shrimp cocktail in a restaurant and wondered why it's so much better than the rings from grocery stores or what you made at home?
 Today I'm going to show you all the secrets to making the BEST Shrimp Cocktail and Cocktail Sauce at home.

-What kind of shrimp to use for shrimp cocktail?
+What kind of shrimp to use for homemade shrimp cocktail?

 There are a shocking number of options for shrimp at the seafood counter and in the frozen isle.
 I look for raw, white shrimp.
 I also like to use a Jumbo to Colossal sized shrimp.